Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Methods

 \subsubsection{Location Embeddings}

 After establishing the above graphs, location embeddings can be obtained by the following procedure.

 Firstly, we implement the features of the location set $\mathcal{P}$ at the input layer by a learnable embedding matrix with end-to-end optimization, following the common training paradigm of human mobility simulation.

 Secondly, to adaptively aggregate the useful information in terms of the graph heterogeneity, we adopt the attention layer of graphs~\cite{velivckovic2017gat} to perform multi-channel attention over all kinds of spatiotemporal graphs, namely $\mathcal{G}=\{G_{\mathrm{SDG}}, G_{\mathrm{TTG}}, G_{\mathrm{STG}}\}$.
-Given location embeddings $\mathbf{H}^{l-1}_G$ from the previous $l-1$-th layer (initialized embeddings at the input layer), our spatiotemporal attention layer computes the node embeddings in a multi-head manner by
+Given location embeddings $\mathbf{H}^{l-1}_G$ from the previous $l-1$-th layer (initialized embeddings at the input layer), our spatiotemporal attention layer computes the node embeddings in a multi-head manner by:

 where $\alpha_{ij}^k$ is the $k$-th attention scores of the edge $(p_i, p_j)$, $\mathcal{N}_i$ provides the neighbors of location $p_i$, $K$ is the number of attention heads, $\|$ is the concatenation operation, $W^k$ is the transformation matrix of $k$-th attention head, and ReLU is a non-linear activation function.